sonata-nfv/son-install/README.md

 ## What's new in Release 3.1
 * accounting of deployment metrics with formated timestamp for Excel (YYYY-mm-dd hh:mm:ss)
+* deployment of vPSA all-in-one (a single VM running all the NS inside)

 ## What's new in Release 3.0
 * deployment of PSA pilot (based on individual VM for each VNF)
-* deployment of dockerized version of PSA pilot (based on a single VM to run the Docker conetainer for each VNF)
+* deployment of dockerized version of PSA pilot (based on a single VM to run the Docker container of each VNF)

 ## What's new in Release 2.1